01igor/pharos-learn-hub/docs/00-overview.md

 Adaptive Restaking Interaction Protocol (ARIP) Coordinates validation, security, and reward mechanisms between the main chain and extended subnetworks.

-What it brings to the ecosystem
+🌊 What It Brings to the Ecosystem

 For users: